vanshkumar/spaced-writing/PRD.md

 - Create Inkling
   - From top‑right “New” or empty state “Create inkling”.
   - Validates filename length (<=255 bytes including `.md`) and disallows invalid characters (`/ \ : * " < > |`). `?` is allowed.
-  - Creates `folder/<title>.md` with empty body.
-New notes do not join today’s deck; they’re eligible starting tomorrow.
+  - Creates `folder/<title>.md` with empty body, inserts it into today’s deck immediately after the current card, focuses it, and increases today’s total (N).

 - Rename Inkling
   - Tap the title to rename; same validation as creation.